DISABILITY BENEFITS FOR BREAST CANCER

 SSA’S COMPASSIONATE ALLOWANCE FOR BREAST CANCER WITH RECURRENT OR DISTANT METASTASES

-The Social Security Administration states that certain severe forms of breast cancer are a compassionate allowance for the SSD benefits program.
-Individuals with breast cancer that meet the rules under the following names have a poor prognosis.
-This means that the 5-year survival rate for breast cancers that have spread to other parts of the body or have stage IV breast cancer is about 20%.
+The SSA states that certain severe forms of breast cancer are a compassionate allowance under the SSD benefits program.
+Individuals with breast cancer that meet the rules under the following names have a poor chance of surviving breast cancer.
+This means that the 5 year survival rate for breast cancers that have spread to other parts of the body or have stage IV breast cancer is about 20%.
 SSA’s list of compassionate allowances shows the following types of breast cancer to be payable:

 PHYSICAL FINDINGS AND SIGNS OF METASTATIC SPREAD

-If you have any of these signs or symptoms, you need to be checked for cancer.
+If you have any of these signs or symptoms, then you need to be checked for breast cancer.
 It is also very important to obtain your mammogram.
-You should also be performing monthly breast self check-ups.
+You should also be doing monthly breast exams on your own.

-Below you will find the listing that the SSA uses to determine whether or not your breast cancer meets or equals their rules for disability.
-This is the information you should give to your oncologist and your treating doctor.
-If your breast cancer meets this criteria for greater than 12 months, then you will be found eligible for SSD benefits.
+Below you will find the listing that the SSA uses to determine whether or not your breast cancer meets or equals their rules for SSD benefits.
+This is the information you should give to your treating doctors.
+If your breast cancer meets these rules for greater than 12 months, then you will be paid SSD benefits.

 LISTING 13.10 Breast